DavidVioMC/Skript-1.8/README.md

-2. A new aliases system is out, so you might need to change them
+**2. A new aliases system is out, so you might need to change them**

 The new aliases are available in the [skript-aliases](https://github.com/SkriptLang/skript-aliases) repository.